-The researchers, based in Australia, Belgium and Scotland, said that in order to deal with the climate change challenge, there is an urgent need to develop alternative routes that can be implemented in the near future, capable of effectively avoiding carbon emissions and/or capturing and utilizing carbon, that also have a positive impact on the environment and the global economy.
+Researchers, based in Australia, Belgium and Scotland, said that in order to deal with the climate change challenge, there is an urgent need to develop alternative technology that can be implemented in the near future, capable of effectively avoiding carbon emissions and/or capturing and utilizing carbon, that also have a positive impact on the environment and the global economy.

 Their short paper, published in the Science of the Total Environment, examines the potential of autotrophic hydrogen-oxidizing bacteria to capture and utilize carbon in the form of human food, protein rich animal feed and slow-release nitrogen fertilizer.

 “An interesting alternative option that, so far, has not been explored on industrial scale, is carbon capture coupled with storage in and utilization as microbial biomass by using autotropic micro-organisms that rely on renewable hydrogen, the so-called hydrogen oxidizing bacteria (HOB) (Fig. 1) (Matassa et al., 2015; Matassa et al., 2016b; Pikaar et al., 2017).
 The key feature of these bacteria is that they have a special capacity to use the energy which becomes available when they enzymatically combine hydrogen gas with oxygen gas to produce water; the renewable energy initially invested to electrolyse the water to hydrogen and oxygen is thus recovered by the bacteria and used to build up CO2 and minerals into their cellular components.”